patrickf2000/quik/Readme.md

 For some example programs and what the Assembly code looks like, see the examples folder.

 ### Optimizations
 I have a small optimization area of the parser, which I plan to expand.
 I may make it a separate library down the line, but I haven't decided yet.
-While I'm doing my best to make sure the optimizations don't create problems, its more than likely I'll miss something.
-Should you have an issue, optimizations can be disabled in the compiler and the qkast program using the "--no-optimize" switch (Note: In the qkast program, this MUST be the last argument).

-Note that the test scripts disable optimizations; this is because many of the functions are really small to test a certain concept (including argument passing).
-I'll change this in the future, especially as optimizations are improved.
+Optimizations are an experimental feature; I originally wanted to make it a default feature, but when I ran my test suite, I realized that we are really a long way off from doing that, so if you wish to try the optimizations, you can run the compiler and qkast with the "--optimize" switch.

 The following optimizations are currently implemented:
  * Remove uncalled functions (including those designated with "extern")